kuki-ta/palesignal/README.md

 ---

 ## Why I built it
 I find it unsettling that public conversation about technologies that will reshape everything happens in scattered, unconnected places with no way to aggregate what people actually think.
-PALESIGNAL is an unhinged fictional attempt to address that, with a cyberpunk aesthetic and a basket case archivist.
+PALESIGNAL is an unhinged fictional attempt to address that, with a cyberpunk aesthetic and a basket case Archivist.
 For the chaos of it.

 ---